gboeing/ppde642/syllabus/readme.md

 **Urban analytics and urban science**

-We introduce the fields of urban analytics and urban science, consider how they relate to one another in the study and practice of city planning, and explore various critiques and open challenges.
+We introduce ourselves and the fields of urban analytics and urban science, consider how they relate to one another in the study and practice of city planning, and explore various critiques and open challenges.

 Readings to be completed prior to class:

   - Townsend.
+2015.
+Cities of Data: Examining the New Urban Science.
+Public Culture.
+[Direct link](https://doi.org/10.1215/08992363-2841808).
+[USC link](https://www-doi-org.libproxy2.usc.edu/10.1215/08992363-2841808).
   - Kontokosta.
 2018.
 Urban Informatics in the Science and Practice of Planning.
-Journal of Planning Education and Research. https://doi.org/10.1177/0739456X18793716
+Journal of Planning Education and Research.
+[Direct link](https://doi.org/10.1177/0739456X18793716).
+[USC link](https://www-doi-org.libproxy2.usc.edu/10.1177/0739456X18793716).